 Investors love ESG.
 They cannot have enough of it.

-Last year, nearly one-third of the investments made by the average American went into an ESG fund.
-In other words, nearly $1 of every $3 was invested in sustainable funds.
-As a consequence, sustainable investments climbed 42% in value, compared to 2019.
+At the beginning of 2021, one-third of the global assets under professional management were sustainable.
+In other words, globally, $1 of every $3 was invested in a green asset (source: Morgan Stanley).
+As a consequence, sustainable investments climbed ( source: US SIF) 42% in value compared to 2019.

 For those who do not know, ESG portfolios comprise funds that invest in companies that believe in sustainability — a commitment to reducing the Environmental, Social, and Governance impact they make.
 These are companies claiming to go carbon neutral by 2050.
 Companies that prioritize the welfare of all stakeholders from employees and customers to their suppliers.
 Companies promising to eradicate inequality and discrimination.